superxkooda/c-basic/README.md

 # the-basic
-A quick refresher for basic computer science concepts
+A quick refresher for basic computer science concepts and an excuse to get better at documentation.

 This is not meant to be a guide however it may become useful refrence if I have done a good job.